dbushell/Nestable/README.md

 Nestable
 ========

-### Drag & drop hierarchical list with mouse and touch compatibility
+Just another fork of Nestable jQuery plugin developed by David Bushell then updated by Ramon Smit who deleted the repository later.

-Just another fork of <a href="https://github.com/dbushell/Nestable">Nestable jQuery plugin developed by David Bushell</a>
+This covers the latest version.
+Some features may be added in the near future.

 [**Try Nestable Demo**](http://dbushell.github.com/Nestable/)

 ## Usage